Puriyadha Anandam Puthithaga Arambam: Production

 Puriyadha Anandam Puthithaga Arambam is named after a line from the Mouna Ragam song "Chinna Chinna Vanna Kuyil".
 Producer Ibrahim Rowther spotted Krish in the "Aga Naga" song in Ko (2011) and offered him the chance of portraying the lead role in his production, Puriyatha Anantham Puthithaga Aarambam.
 The film, a romantic love story featuring him alongside Srushti Dange, began shoot in late 2012 but was only released in June 2015.

-Soundtrack

 Critical reception

-The film received negative reviews from critics with the New Indian Express stating "the lackluster screenplay abounds in such situations, unconvincing and hard to digest" and "the amateur treatment doesn’t help matters", concluding it's an "effort gone haywire".
+The film received negative reviews from critics with The New Indian Express stating "the lackluster screenplay abounds in such situations, unconvincing and hard to digest" and "the amateur treatment doesn’t help matters", concluding it's an "effort gone haywire".